 We had no plans to go to Carmel.
 In fact, we whittled down a long list of day trip destinations to Santa Cruz and San Francisco and threw the two back and forth like a beach-ball until the question-mark hanging over us became so large that we couldn’t stand it anymore.
 And, as we sat in a San Jose Patxi’s devouring pizza (after a morning in San Jose)… we still couldn’t decide our next move.

-Finally, I let GPS decide a destination for us… and it chose Carmel… when asking it for good coffee (I won’t pretend to understand the intricacies of GPS and its logic).
+Finally, I let GPS decide a destination for us and it chose Carmel when I asked it to find good coffee (I won’t pretend to understand the intricacies of GPS and its logic).
 Once decided, we were on our way.

 Note: parking is a PAIN in Carmel if you want to park near the beach.
 The secret: Californians don’t like to walk.
 If you drive several blocks back from the beach and one or two away from the town, you’ll have no problems finding a spot.